eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the podman runtime connector is called to create workload and the RuntimeFacade requests to mount the Control Interface pipes, the podman runtime connector shall mount the the Control Interface pipes into the container in the file path `/run/ankaios/control_interface`.
+When the podman runtime connector is called to create workload and the RuntimeFacade requests to mount the Control Interface pipes, the podman runtime connector shall mount the Control Interface pipes into the container in the file path `/run/ankaios/control_interface`.

 Tags:
 - ControlInterface